StefanoDeVuono/Naza_frontend/README.md

 If the site is password protected (see site settings for that particular squarespace), append `--auth` to the above command.

+### Cache-busting

+Low tech cache-busting.
+After js files are generated `pages/booking.page` and `pages/order-history.page` have to be updated to reflect new cache versions.
+Old files have to be removed.

 ### Authentication

 In order to access the Squarespace Git repository, you will need to obtain an app secret.
 This is accessible here: